exonum/exonum-doc/src/contributing.md

 Using the `fixes` or `closes` keywords will cause the corresponding issue to be closed when the pull request is merged.

-!!! tip
-    Please refer to the [Git manual](https://git-scm.com/doc) for more information about Git.

 ### Testing PRs Locally

 Every Exonum repository features test suite(s) and continuous integration (CI)